 On March 30, 2001 the Company issued a \$250,000 convertible debenture to one accredited investor.
-The debenture was due March 30, 2004, bore interest payable at a rate of 12% per annum, and was convertible into the Company's common stock based at a price per share equal to 70% of the market price of the Company's common stock at the time of exercise, but in no event will the purchase price be less than \$0.50 per share or more than \$1.00 per share.
+The debenture was due March 30, 2004, bore interest payable at a rate of 12% per annum, and was convertible into the Company's common stock based at a price per share of the Company's common stock of \$0.50 per share.
 The Company did not issue warrants in connection with the issuance of the convertible debenture.
-On January 12, 2003, the investor converted his debenture into 250,000 shares of the Company's common stock.
+On January 12, 2003, the investor converted his debenture into 500,000 shares of the Company's common stock.

-The Company believes it has satisfied the exemption from the securities registration requirement provided by section 3(a)(9) of the Securities Act for these offerings.
+The Company believes it has satisfied the exemption from the securities registration requirement provided by section 3(a)(9) of the Securities Act for the conversion.